Libyan Coast Guard: Role during the migrant crisis in Europe

 During the 2015 European migrant crisis, the Libyan Coast Guard intercepted refugee and migrant boats travelling across the Mediterranean Sea, per a funding agreement reached with Frontex, the European border agency.
 The interceptions have been criticised as "worsening the crisis" and in November 2021 were reported to result in 27,500 people being returned to detention centres.

-In May 2021, Salvatore Quinci, the mayor of Mazara del Vallo, reported the second recent incident where fishermen were shot at by the coast guard, the later incident non fatality injuring one man.
+In May 2021, Salvatore Quinci, the mayor of Mazara del Vallo, reported the second recent incident where fishermen were shot at by the coast guard, the later incident non fatally injuring one man.
 In July 2021, the Libyan Coast Guard was criticised for chasing and then shooting at a migrant boat.
 Later in July 2021, a former senior Libyan police officer accused the coast guard of robbing people, and of being people smugglers.
 In November 2021, the coast guard threatened the German humanitarian vessel Sea Watch 4.

 On 22 June 2023, the European Union delivered two former patrol boats from the Italian Guardia di Finanza to the Libyan Coast Guard during a ceremony held in the city of Messina.
 The following month, Libyan coast guards operating one of these two vessels fired multiple times at activists from the NGO SOS Méditerranée while they were rescuing 11 migrants in distress in international waters.